-A safe and effective COVID-19 vaccine is now available in New York City that will help us end the COVID-19 pandemic.
-It will be easily available to all New Yorkers at no cost.
+Safe and effective COVID-19 vaccines are now available in New York City to help us end the COVID-19 pandemic.
+They are easily available to most New Yorkers and all vaccinations are free.

-As more doses become available, additional groups of New Yorkers will be eligible to receive the vaccine.
-Once eligible you will be able to make a vaccine appointment at many locations throughout the city using the NYC Vaccine Finder or by calling 1-877-VAX-4NYC.
-We will soon launch an online tool to help you determine if you are eligible for vaccine.
+Once you are eligible you will be able to make a vaccine appointment at many locations throughout the city using the NYC Vaccine Finder or by calling 1-877-VAX-4NYC.
 Check back here for additional updates or text COVID to 692-692 to receive real-time updates on vaccine distribution.

 The NYC COVID-19 Vaccine Command Center is a dedicated interagency effort created by the Mayor's Office to coordinate vaccine distribution throughout the city.